 Add yuzu juice, lime juice, and the aji amarillo paste to a large mixing bowl and whisk to combine.
 If you like it spicer, add more aji amarillo

 Add the shrimp, shallots, fresno chili, avocado, chopped cilantro, and any additional veggies of your choosing and toss to combine.
+If the mix is too acidic, you can add sugar to help balance the flavor.
+If the mixture is too dry, add more lime or yuzu juice.
 Season with salt to taste